 Ensure communication redundancy

-When working on-premesis each of us has plenty of ways to communicate with the other team members.
-We can talk during regular meetings, jump to the cube of a peer, send him an email, leave a hand written note on his desk, or even go out to coffee or lunch and talk about stuff we prefer not to talk during “regular work hours”.
+When working on-premises each of us has plenty of ways to communicate with the other team members.
+We can talk during regular meetings, jump to the cube of a peer, send him an email, leave a handwritten note on his desk, or even go out to coffee or lunch and talk about stuff we prefer not to talk during “regular work hours”.

 I remember working on a team in particular where the important decisions and the revolutionary ideas were reviewed and closed “informally” while smoking in the parking lot at 8:00 PM after the end of the working day…

-This is simply not the possible when you work with distributed teams.
+This is simply not possible when you work with distributed teams.

-The point is that since not all messages can be convene through the same channel it is important to make sure you have in place multiple channels of communication, and that these channels are available to communicate with all team members (regardless of their jobs or ranks).
+The point is that since not all messages can be convened through the same channel it is important to make sure you have in place multiple channels of communication and that these channels are available to communicate with all team members (regardless of their jobs or ranks).

 Some practical ideas:

 – Create a list of all team members where you have all the ways to contact each person including office phone number, mobile number, mail, Skype, etc. Add some personal info as well, starting with a picture of the person, date of birth, hobbies, marital status, etc.

 – As a manager make it a habit to start your day by greeting your off-site team members via Skype, just like you do with your on-site team when you make your morning coffee or walk by their cubicles.